cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Input:
 - randomized_pwd, randomized password.
-- server_public_key, The encoded server public key for the AKE protocol.
+- server_public_key, The encoded server public key for the AKE protocol, an octet string.
-- server_identity, The optional server identity.
+- server_identity, The optional server identity, an octet string.
-- client_identity, The optional client identity.
+- client_identity, The optional client identity, an octet string.

 Output:
 - envelope, the client's `Envelope` structure.